emc211/optane-kdb-report/README.md

 ### Test 1

 Comparing 2 dram rdbs versus 2 appDirect rdbs were run at all at the same time.
-Figures are comparing single rdb service in dram versus single service
+Figures are comparing single rdb service in dram versus single service.

 |                        | Monitor Timer | Tp Timer |  DRAM         | AppDirect   | Comparison* |
 | :----------------------|--------------:|-:|--------------:| -----------:| ----------: |